GalSim-developers/GalSim/INSTALL.md

 - Starlink (3.10.0)  (Improved WCS functionality)
 - PyYaml (3.12)      (Reads YAML config files)
 - Pandas (0.20)      (Faster reading of ASCII input files)

-If you would like to install all the above pip-installable dependencies separately from installing GalSim, the easiest way is to use the command

-    pip install -r requirements.txt

-in the GalSim directory.

 2. Installing FFTW